metno/uEMEP/docs/user_guide/tutorial.md

 In Mu et al. (2022), three GNFR sectors were downscaled including traffic, residential heating and shipping.
 Denby et al. (2024) extended this list to include aviation and off road emission sources.
 In this tutorial, we will use the simpler setup by Mu et al.

 In general, emission redistribution proxy data refers to high resolution spatiotemporal data which can represent the emissions sources.
-For example, emissions emissions from traffic is high associated with location and size of roads within an EMEP grid cell.
+For example, emissions from traffic is high associated with location and size of roads within an EMEP grid cell.
 Thus, we assume that the sub-grid cell distribution of emissions can be proxied by roadlink information.
 In the following sections, we present suitable redistribution proxies for traffic, residential heating and shipping.

 First we specify that local contribution should be calculated based on redistribution of EMEP emissions: